alanszlosek/voxeling/INSTALL.md

 Now set chunkFolder in config-server.mjs accordingly.

-### Option 2: Store world state in MySQL/MariaDB
+### Option 2: Store world state in MariaDB/MySQL

-Note: These instructions are currently incomplete.
-Need to add schema creation steps.
+Create a database and user account in your MariaDB/MySQL server.

+Apply the schema from `src/lib/chunk-stores/schema-mariadb.sql` to create the required tables.

-Install the mysql module.
+Install the npm module for mysql.

 ```shell
 npm install mysql
 ```

-Open `config-server.mjs`, uncomment the following block and adjust the values to match your MySQL/MariaDB server configuration.
+Open `config-server.mjs` and uncomment the `mysql`.
+Adjust the values to match your MariaDB/MySQL server configuration.

 ```
 mysql: {